davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

   1. If the CJT is used to justify democracy, then a number of conditions need to be satisfied (including average voter competence must be better than random).

+  2. Voter competence is deemed present via 'charity'

-  2. The assumptions of CJT must be anonymous to similar polities.
+  3. The assumptions of voter competence must be anonymous to similar polities.

+  4. Voter competence is not present in similar polities when distribution isn't even.

+  5. Distribution in real life isn't even!

+  6. Therefore we can't use charity to justify competence.

-  3. My simulation shows that (whenever CJT is applied to multiple polities), average voter competence is not enough - we also need even distribution of competence.
+  3. My simulation shows that (whenever CJT is applied to multiple polities), voter competence > 0.5 is not enough - we also need even distribution of competence.

   4. Acutal results show that these assumptions do not hold - competence isn't evenly spread.